Diversity

 Each year, UChicago Biosciences invites a distinguished member of a group underrepresented in science to deliver a lecture to honor the legacy of Dr. Just.

-Derek Applewhite, PhD has been selected as the 10th annual E. E. Just Lecturer and will speak on Friday, May 19th at 3pm in BSLC 109, with a reception to follow in the BSLC lobby.
+Derek Applewhite, PhD was selected as the 10th annual E. E. Just Lecturer and spoke on Friday, May 19th.
 Dr. Applewhite is an Associate Professor in the Biology Department at Reed College.
 He studies cytoskeleton regulation with the aim to understand cell motility in the context of a developing organism, asking questions such as "How does actin-microtubule cross-linkers function in regulating the cytoskeleton?" and "How is actomyosin contractility regulated during interphase?"
 To answer these questions, Derek and his team of undergraduate researchers take advantage of sophisticated cell biological and powerful genetic approaches available in the developing Drosophila embryo and Drosophila derived culture cells.
 Dr. Applewhite is a prolific teacher and mentor, training dozens of successful scientists using a philosophy centered in inclusion and equity.
 He is an outspoken champion of LGBTQ+ inclusion, and created and lead the American Society for Cell Biology's (ASCB) LGBTQ+ committee.
 Leadership goes hand in hand with research for Dr. Applewhite and his efforts to balance the playing field in STEM serves as an example to scientists across the nation.
-Register to attend in-person or virtually

 Dr. Janina Jeff joined us on campus for the annual E. E. Just on May 13, 2022, at 2 pm for a lively discussion of current genetic research questions and the ethical and practical implications for minority communities.
 Dr. Jeff received her BS from Spelman College and her PhD in Human/Medical Genetics at Vanderbilt University.
 She is now a scientist at Illumina discovering population-specific genetics risk factors of common disease.
 She also hosts the award-winning podcast In Those Genes, a Hip-Hop inspired podcast that uses genetics to uncover the lost identities of African descended Americans through the lens of black culture.